pinootto/http-course-rs/README.md

 ## Day 5

-HTTP 1.1 with TLS (HTTPS) with chunks
+HTTP 1.1 with TLS (HTTPS) and chunks

 ## Day 6

-HTTP 1.1 with TLS (HTTPS) with gzip compression
+HTTP 1.1 with TLS (HTTPS) and gzip compression